beet-software/dorm/dorm_framework/README.md

 relationships between schemas, such as "What are the students of a given school?".
 These questions can be asked through the `relationships` field of a database entity.

+Relationship operands are `RelationSource`s.
+Repositories expose a `TableRelationPlan`, while associations created from other relationships expose a `CompositeRelationPlan`.
+Database engines may use these plans to batch or optimize relationship reads; callback-based relationships remain supported as a fallback.

 #### One-to-one

 An one-to-one relationship between two models refers to a unique and bidirectional association where